-Headshot Photography examples from Daniel Turbert Photography Headshot photography is not just for actors and…
+Headshot Photography examples from Daniel Turbert Photography Who Can Benefit From Professional Headshots?
+Headshot photography…

 While you were growing up, it’s likely a photographer came to your school every year to take your yearbook photo.
 These were, in essence, early headshots.
 A chronicle of the changes in your development from just the shoulders up year after year.

 It doesn’t matter that you’re no longer in school.
 Headshots are still important.
 While you may not change as drastically every year as you once did, updating your headshots every couple of years or after a significant change (such as after weight loss or a drastic hair change) is a great idea.